wazum/sluggi/README.md

 # sluggi — The little TYPO3 CMS slug helper

+:fire: **You have to update _sluggi_ to >= 1.9.1 if you update TYPO3 Core to 9.5.14, as this introduced a core bug where it's impossible to add additional fields for fetching the page root line**

 ## What does it do?

 The latest version of the extension …